 See ‘Bharat mein Vivekanand (Hindi), pp.314-315

-- Another question comes up, and that is, whether God, the Mater of Three Worlds would have acted as the charioteer?
+Another question comes up, and that is: whether God, the Master of Three Worlds would have acted as the charioteer?
 Could Arjuna take this service from God Himself even after becoming detached from bodily relations, and stabilized in remembrance of God?
 Or, is there any subtle spiritual meaning for the terms chariot and charioteer?

 - It is said that a ‘Moosal’ came out from the abdomen of Yadavas and caused great destruction.
 What is that thing called ‘Moosal’?